-Four important ways Cardiac PET Perfusion Imaging can affect your profitabilityPosted on: 08.02.18
+Four important ways Cardiac PET Perfusion Imaging can affect your profitabilityPosted on: 08.02.18 by Digirad

 In today’s economic climate, practices are looking for additional services that will benefit their patients while also positively affecting their bottom line.
 Some cardiologists are exploring the idea of offering PET imaging at their facility.
 While convenient, in-house PET scans may not be the right fit for every practice.
 The smartest and most informed decision should take into account these four important factors.